zygi/r-playground-mcp/README.md

 ## Features:
 - Stateful sessions: each conversation thread gets a new session, but the session can persist across calss and user/assistant interactions.
 - Graphics output: multimodal models can draw plots using standard R libraries like ggplot, see those plots, and react to them.
-- __NO HOST ISOLATION__: while each session runs as a separate R environment, they have access to global dependencies and all files on the computer.
+- ⚠️__NO HOST ISOLATION__⚠️: while each session runs as a separate R environment, they have access to global dependencies and all files on the computer.
 While unlikely, a rogue model could write R code that deletes your important files.
 - Works in all common operating systems/architectures - Windows x64 / arm64, MacOS, Linux

 ## Configuration
 Currently there's just one configuration parameter that can be set as an environment variable:
 - `RPLAYGROUND_MCP_SUPPORT_IMAGE_OUTPUT`, default True.
 If set to False, image output will be disabled, and tool descriptions will be made to reflect that.

+## Usage
+The AIs will have access to all globally installed R packages, and can install whatever package they want.
+These installations will persist.
+You can pre-install important packages to make them available in advance.

 ## Installation